SonarSource/sonar-python/README.md

 - [tox](https://tox.readthedocs.io/en/latest/) - `pip install tox`
 - Run `git submodule update --init` to retrieve [Typeshed](https://github.com/python/typeshed) as a Git submodule

-All above should be available in PATH.
+All the above should be available in PATH.

-To execute full build just run:
+To execute the full build just run:

 `mvn clean install`

 The full build executes [Typeshed](https://github.com/python/typeshed) serializer script.
 It generates protobuf messages for Typeshed symbols (for standard Python API) and our customs symbols (for Python libraries, e.g. [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/work-with-cdk-python.html)).
-This helps in type inference and providing better rules.
+This helps with type inference and providing better rules.

 ## How to contribute